 1110.6.4.1.2 Water closet.
 The lateral distance from the center line of the water closet to a bathtub, lavatory or wall shall be 18 inches (457 mm) minimum on one side and 15 inches (381 mm) minimum on the other side.
-Where the water closet is located adjacent to a wall, the lateral distance from the centerline of the water closet to the wall shall be 18 inches (457 mm) and 15 inches (381 mm) minimum to a lavatory or 18 inches (475mm) minimum to a bathtub.
-Where the water closet is not located adjacent to a wall, the water closet is not located adjacent to a a grab bar on the side with 18-inch (457 mm) clearance.
+Where the water closet is located adjacent to a wall, the lateral distance from the center line of the water closet to the wall shall be 18 inches (457 mm) and 15 inches (381 mm) minimum to a lavatory or bathtub.
+Where the water closet is not located adjacent to a wall, the water closet shall be located to allow for the installation of a grab bar on the side with 18-inch (457 mm) clearance.
 Clearance areas around the water closet shall comply with one of the following: